moefrumkin/raspi-os/README.md

-# graph_os
+# raspi-os
-Graph_os is a raspberry pi graphing calculator that runs as a bare metal program without an os.
+Raspi OS is a bare metal operating system being developed for the raspberry pi

 # Installation
 In order to compile and run graph_os, a few different tools are needed: